 Stay indoors and warm.
 A comfortable thermostat setting in winter is 68° to 70° F. Many elders push their thermostats to higher temperatures, but this promotes over-dry skin and nasal passages, and raises the heating bill.
 Instead, seniors who feel chilled might consider wearing layers and thicker socks or fleece slippers and a thin, thermal undershirt and leggings or all of the above.
-Today’s lightweight “long johns” trap body heat, wick away moisture and layer well beneath outer clothes.
+Today’s lightweight “long johns” trap Healthy Body heat, wick away moisture and layer well beneath outer clothes.
 Wearing a scarf around the neck and a knit hat also can increase one’s warmth around the house.

 Beware of slick conditions outdoors.
 Inclement weather can create a buildup of snow, ice and mud on walkways and driveways.
 Outdoor fall prevention includes these tips: get help with snow shoveling, wear nonskid boots, use ice melt or sand for traction, and do your diligence and look out for black ice.

 Wear appropriate outdoor clothing.
 To prevent heat loss or hypothermia when Healthy Body temperature drops too low, the elderly who venture into the cold should wear light, layered, loose-fitting clothing under an insulated, waterproof winter coat.
 Outerwear with a fleece lining and windproof shell is a plus.
 A hat is a must since as much as 50 percent of Healthy Body heat is lost through the head.
 Weatherproof, lined mittens or gloves that still allow for flexibility are also a smart answer to the cold.